PedroFreitas90/PedroFreitas90/README.md

 <br/>

 #### Web Applications Development
-Project where we used two servers (one for Front-end and other for Backend) to develop a new social network for Software Engineering students.
+Project where we used two servers (one for Front-end and other for Backend) to develop a new social network for Software  Engeneering students.
 That social network should allows students to create accounts, create groups (publics and privates), make posts, comments and upload and download of files: [ISN](https://github.com/PedroFreitas90/DAW_Project)

 Technology used: